lrriedley/lrriedley/README.md

 ## About Me

-I am the owner of Night District, a mobile app revolutionizing the nightlife experience by allowing guests of bars and nightclubs to conveniently place drink orders from their phones.
+I am the owner of Night District, a mobile app revolutionizing the nightlife experience.

-## Interests

-- 👀 I'm interested in software development, entrepreneurship, and creating innovative solutions to everyday problems.

-## Current Learning

-- 🌱 I'm currently learning about new technologies and trends in the mobile app development industry to continuously improve Night District.

-## Collaboration Opportunities

-- 💞️ I'm always open to collaborating with talented individuals who are passionate about building great products and enhancing user experiences.

 ## Contact Me